Greg-Bernard/clicdata-api-wrapper/README.md

     table1 = Data().get_data()

     # Ignores the SessionManager initiation and uses an isolated session
-    # Useful for pushing to or modifying a second account
+    # Useful for pushing to or modifying on a second account
     table2 = Data(client_id=client_id, client_secret=client_secret).get_data()
 ```